paraspell/docs/docs/api/deploy.md

 Paste in the following details and input the following link to test out Sentry:
 `http://localhost:3001/v1/sentry-test`

-LightSpell has integrated this test for you so you can test out error 500 in localhost mode.
+XCM API has integrated this test for you so you can test out error 500 in localhost mode.
 Once you paste the link into the browser, Sentry should notify you about a new error 500.
 It should look like this in your project:

 <img width="1223" alt="Snímka obrazovky 2024-03-08 o 19 16 35" src="https://gist.github.com/assets/55763425/c342e184-a7df-4a58-ad70-9d08fd7c59ff">